 Depending on the safety of your office and kiosk you select, you may opt for additional security hardware.
 Some common options include:

-If you wish to place your visitor check in kiosk where you don't have a power outlet nearby, consider power over Ethernet (or PoE).
+If you wish to place your visitor check in kiosk where you don't have a power outlet nearby, consider power over Ethernet (often written as PoE).
 This is especially relevant for wall mounted visitor kiosk.
 PoE will allow you to power hardware using a copper Ethernet cable.
 Note though, most iOS and Android tablets to not have Ethernet ports, so check that before selecting this option.
 Although many office hallways do not have ample outlets, it is usually possible for an electrician to tap into an existing outlet to power your visitor management system.

 Selecting the right visitor check-in app software is important.
 So is choosing the hardware kiosk that fits your needs.
 Key visitor management system considerations are: